Many or all companies we feature compensate us. Compensation and editorial

 You can use a personal installment loan for almost anything.
 If it isn’t gambling, school tuition, or related to illegal activity—prohibited uses with most lenders—you’re likely in the clear.

-Loan uses runs the gamut, but common uses include:
+Loan uses run the gamut, but common uses include:

 How much do installment loans cost?

-Some loans are more expensive than others.
 Factors including your interest rate, fees, and term length may affect the costs of your installment loan.
-Where you live can also affect your loan terms.
+Where you live can also affect your loan terms and installment loan cost.

-Forty-three states plus the District of Columbia have laws capping the rates for installment loans to protect consumers.
-For example, If you got a $2,000 installment loan with a repayment term of two years in California, your interest rate would be capped at 25% APR.
+Forty-five states plus the District of Columbia have laws capping the rates for installment loans to protect consumers.
+For example, if you got a $2,000 installment loan with a repayment term of two years in California, your interest rate would be capped at 25% APR.
 The same loan in Mississippi is capped at 59% APR:

 Source: National Consumer Law Center